hiero-ledger/hiero/howto-transfer.md

   If a needed license is not listed in that document, the TSC can be contacted for further discussion.
 - A project must contain specific files defining the LFDT Code of Conduct and more.
   A detailed overview can be found [here](https://lf-decentralized-trust.github.io/governance/governing-documents/repository-structure.html).
+  We have already covered several of those files at [https://github.com/hiero-ledger/.github](https://github.com/hiero-ledger/.github).
 - LFDT defined some [best practices for projects](https://lf-decentralized-trust.github.io/governance/guidelines/project-best-practices.html).
   We recommend to fulfill as many of those as possible.